mukaiizawa/Paren/man/man3/sp-if.md

         [ELSE])

 # DESCRIPTION
-The special-operator `if` evaluates `TEST` in order from the top and executes `THEN` of the clause that returned true.
+The special operator `if` evaluates `TEST` in order from the top and executes `THEN` of the clause that returned true.

 If none of the `TESTs` return true, evaluate the `ELSE` clause.